autumn 2026

 • The two types of independent variables (covariates): measurement- and nominal (categorical) variables.

-• The concept of confounding between independent variables.
+• The concept of confounding.

 • The concept of interaction between independent variables.

-• Polynomials and transformations of variables.
+• Polynomial regression and transformation of variables.

-Explaining the regression results to a person who is not familiar with statistical thinking.
+• Explain the regression results to a person who is not familiar with statistical thinking.

 Language of instruction and examination